chiragjp/metagenome_ml/analysis_pipeline/readme.txt

 **Instructions to run the pipeline to regenerate the results and display them.**

+*For the manuscript, we ran all analyses in R V3.4.4

 The results are generated using the computation pipeline (folder 'scripts_computation') and are displayed using the shiny app (folder 'scripts_shiny_app').

 The computation pipeline is constituted of several steps that run several dozens of thousands of jobs in parallel.